1

 $\begingroup$

-How would I derive this or can someone give me a reference where the derivation is obtained? (i would guess somehow connect wave equation and Hook's law maybe?)
+How would I derive this or can someone give me a reference where the derivation is obtained?
+(I would guess somehow connecting the wave equation and Hooke's law maybe?)

 $\endgroup$